0065paula/docs/source/h5_doc.md

 The following diagram shows what we will create in this example:<br />
 ![](vpc_stack_prohw.png)<br />

-Step by Step guide to configuring a VPC with a Private Subnet Only and Hardware VPN Access (you may want to have a look at the <a href="" style="color: red;">VPC Mode - VPC with Public and Private Subnets and Hardware VPN Access - Part 2.2.3</a> tutorial first, before creating this VPC.
+Step by Step guide to configuring a VPC with a Private Subnet Only and Hardware VPN Access (you may want to have a look at the [VPC Mode - VPC with Public and Private Subnets and Hardware VPN Access - Part 2.2.3](#vpc-with-public-and-private-subnets-and-hardware-vpn-access) tutorial first, before creating this VPC.

 1. Create a new VPC Stack, in the region of your choice:<br />
 ![](vpc_region.png)<br />